Joseph-Heetel/BlazorChat/Documentation/jsinterop.md

+# JS Interop in Blazor WASM
+Modern browser expose much of their functionality to frontend code via the Javascript Browser Api.
+Blazor unfortunately does a pretty bad job at providing these tools to WASM code.
+As a bandaid solution you are expected to provide the bridge to these tools yourself, via [Blazors JS Interop feature](https://docs.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/?view=aspnetcore-6.0).

+## General Implementation Notes
+Whenever WASM calls to Javascript it can find Javascript objects by addressing objects attached to javascripts static window/global object.
+A script needs to attach objects/functions to the window object in order for WASM -> JS calls to function.

+If calls from JS to WASM are required, then the JS side requires a handle to the WASM object (`DotNet.DotNetObject` type in Typescript, `DotNetObjectReference<TValue>` in .NET).
+Ideally the first call from WASM to JS includes this reference.

+Whenever a .NET function calls a Javascript function or vice versa, the parameters are first serialized to JSON (using the default serializers for the respective language) and then parsed again in the other language.
+The same process is applied to a functions return value.
+This allows passing complex types, just make sure both implementations match and are (de-)serialized in an expected manner.

+Exceptions thrown in JS functions usually are logged to the console (but sometimes not, especially if these exceptions occur in other modules or the browser api).

+Microsofts Build Tools for Typescript ([Microsoft.TypeScript.MSBuild](https://www.nuget.org/packages/Microsoft.TypeScript.MSBuild/)) is usable for smaller implementations, but for large typescript codebases you would want to consider setting up a javascript package manager with typescript compiler and webpack to compact the scripts.

+## Infinite List
 An infinite list is a data structure which displays a large data set in smaller sections.
 Unlike a paged list however it seemlessly loads in adjacent sections to the currently shown sections as the user scrolls.

 In the context of a chat application this is needed for messages: